JGCRI/gcam-doc/gcam-build.md

 This section is for users that wish to compile GCAM C++ source code into an executable. **Note most users can just use the Mac or Windows binaries provided in the GCAM release as most scenario modifications are done by changing XML input files.**  Users may need to re-compile the C++ source code for reasons such as:

 * For use on general POSIX systems or a version of Mac or Windows for which the released binary was not compatible.
-* To incorporate bug fixes.
-* To add some other new feature.
+* To add new features or otherwise customize the model.

 GCAM provides a generic [Makefile](#building-with-makefile) as well as [Xcode](#building-with-xcode) and [Visual Studio](#building-with-visual-studio) project files.
 It relies on the following third party libraries.
 Mac and Windows users should be able to use the libraries provided, otherwise see the section on [building third party libraries](#building-third-party-libraries).